f5devcentral/f5-automation-labs/docs/class1/module3/lab4.rst

       }
    }

-While the focus of so far has been on building **Declarative Interfaces** with iWorkflow it's highlight that, when needed, iWorkflow can help simplify **Imperative** operations to BIG-IP devices.
+While the focus so far has been on building **Declarative Interfaces** with iWorkflow, it's important to note iWorkflow can also help simplify **Imperative** operations to BIG-IP devices when needed.

 iWorkflow includes a REST proxy that allows pass-through of REST requests to devices discoverd on iWorkflow.
 The REST proxy feature allows customers to